On this page:

 - Students in Probationary or Interim Unsatisfactory standing will not be permitted to exceed 12 credits.

 - Overloads are not generally permitted while students are participating in a major Field Experience (FE 3 or FE 4); an explanation of extenuating circumstances is required.

 - Students who encounter problems regarding course add/drop should contact the isa.education [at] mcgill.ca (Internships & Student Affairs Office) immediately.

-- There is a Course Change (Add/Drop) Period during both the fall and the winter terms during which you may attend as many courses as your schedule will permit.
+- There is a Course Change (Add/Drop) Period during both the Fall and Winter terms during which you may attend as many courses as your schedule will permit.
 View the Course Change deadlines.

-- To add/drop courses you will need to access Minerva before the Course Change deadlines.
+- To add/drop courses, you will need to access Minerva before the Course Change (add/drop) deadlines.

 - Minerva provides step-by-step instructions on how to add/drop courses.
 All courses are limited by enrolment therefore, do not wait until the last minute to register.